zaironjacobs/deep-apply/README.md

 # 1. Create your function.
 #    This function will call upper() on strings.
-#
-#    Note: If your function will only extract data, simply return the value
-#    back as it is when done.
 def to_upper(value, **kwargs):
     """
     To upper case.